Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Installed_Versions.rst

 Updating Mono
 ^^^^^^^^^^^^^

-For image version >= 1.7 it is possible to upgrade Mono to version 4.0.2.
+For image version >= 1.7 it is possible to update Mono to version 4.0.2.

 To do this a working internet conncetion on the RED Brick is required.
 Issue the following commands from the :ref:`console <red_brick_brickv_console>`